The Community Visitors Scheme (CVS) addresses the current loneliness and social isolation issue prevalent among older Australians

 The CVS improves quality of life to all involved with the program and has been proven to combat loneliness and isolation occurring in residential aged care or at home.

-The service focuses purely on companionship and the volunteer will not provide personal assistance like cleaning, personal care or nursing.
+The service focuses purely on companionship and your CVS volunteer will not provide personal assistance like cleaning, personal care or nursing.

 What service is provided?

 Under the Government initiative, a CVS volunteer will visit at least once a week for an hour.
-The volunteer will usually have similar hobbies, interests and likes to the recipient.
+The volunteer will usually have similar hobbies, interests and likes to you, so that you are able to get along with the volunteer that visits you.

 The CVS tries to connect like-minded individuals and recipients to facilitate a good friendship.